Free shipping for purchases over 10,000 yen

 -

-[*5] Kawauchi's photographs are not photographs that reflect the casual everyday life as they are.
-Instead, they use the photographer's sharp point of view and the magic of the camera to transform the subject and create new perspectives and perceptions of everyday landscapes and the world.
-It is often said that it makes the However, Kawauchi says that the emphasis is not on showing reality as a fantasy, but on realistically expressing the scenery and the world that he sees.
-See "PHOTOGRAPHICA 2009 Winter vol.17" for details.
+[*5] Kawauchi's photographs are often described as not simply depicting ordinary everyday life, but as transforming the subject through the photographer's sharp perspective and the magic of the camera, evoking new perspectives and sensations on everyday scenery and the world.
+However, Kawauchi says that her aim is not to show reality as fantasy, but rather to realistically express the scenery she has seen and the world she sees.
+For more details, see "PHOTOGRAPHICA 2009 Winter vol.17."

 Title: Illuminance